 Tagging data

 Northern cod (NAFO Divisions 2J3KL) has a rich history of tagging, starting in in 1954 (Taggart et al. 1995) and continuing to this day.
 The tagging and recovery data are captured in a standardized database, with fields typical of most tagging programs.
-This data base has over 600,000 records as of early 2019, with 2,000-10,000 tags deployed annually in recent decades.
+This database has over 600,000 records as of early 2019, with 2,000-10,000 tags deployed annually in recent decades.
 The tagging and capture data are used in the current assessment model for this stock (Cadigan 2016), but tools to explore this extensive data set were limited, especially from a spatial perspective.
 To begin to explore and understand this large data set, we built a simple application using shiny and leaflet (Table 1) that allows a user to quickly and dynamically subset the data (e.g. ranges of release and capture years, specific geographic locations).
 As the application developed, it was incorporated into shinydashboard, to take advantage of the number of layout options available in shinydashboard (Table 1).
 Given the large number of tags released, often at nearby sites, visualizing the data with static mapping was particularly challenging.
 The markercluster (https://github.com/Leaflet/Leaflet.markercluster) function available in leaflet was particularly useful as a means to dynamically scale the level of pooling of spatial points (Figure 3).
 This basic mapping tool allowed us to quickly become familiar with the data, identify outliers and incorrect data entries, as well as explore options on how to spatially pool the data for subsequent demographic analysis.
 Further tabs were added to provide basic summaries of the selected data (Figure 4).

 Figure 3: Screen shot of cod tag mapping tool using shinydashboard and leaflet.
 The markercluster function dynamically splits or pools tagging locations (red, orange, green or yellow points) depending on zoom level, the recoveries positions (blue) are much fewer, and are left to be plotted individually at all scales.
 Options to include pop up labels are included, so specific information on each point can be retrieved with a mouse click (in this case: tag number, fish length, date released, and date captured), which is particularly useful when error checking.